Worcester State welcomes qualified international applicants. No international applicants will be considered for the Spring semester unless:

 Transcripts and other documents submitted in languages other than English must be accompanied by an English translation and course-by-course evaluation (if applicable) from a recognized agency or organization.
 For a list of approved evaluating agencies, please contact the Admissions Office.
 Students wishing to transfer in credit completed at a non-U.S. institution must be prepared to submit a course description and/or syllabus to the appropriate department chair in order to be granted credit.

-Worcester State will not issue a Form I-20 to international applicants until the tuition deposit is paid.
-The tuition deposit deadline for the Fall semester is May 1st.
+Worcester State will not issue a Form I-20 to international applicants until the admissions deposit is paid.
+The admissions deposit deadline for the Fall semester is May 1st.
 There will be no exceptions to this deadline.

 Subject to change